JoonHyeok-hozy-Kim/upenn_mcit/2508_Fall_2025/CIS_7000/paper_presentation/250931_latent_diffusion/slides_latent_diffusion.md

 #### Questionable when high precision is required
 - Why?
   - Some information compressed by the VAE may not be recovered.
-  - Stochastic nature of the Diffusion Models (Then, deterministic Flow?)
+  - Stochastic nature of the Diffusion Models (Then, deterministic?
+Flow?)
 #### High training cost
 - Inference is relatively cheaper though...